Quick Reaction Alert: Netherlands

 The Royal Netherlands Air Force (RNLAF) have F-35 aircraft at Volkel Air Base or Leeuwarden Air Base on high alert.
 They intercept once notified by the Air Operations Control Station Nieuw-Milligen, near Apeldoorn in Gelderland.
 The RNLAF alternates the responsibilities for QRA above Benelux with the Belgian Air Component every four months since 2016/2017.

 Norway

 The Royal Norwegian Air Force Quick Reaction Alert force consists of two F-35s on high alert from Evenes Air Station.

 Romania

-The RoAF 71st Air Base (Baza 71 Aeriană) at Câmpia Turzii in central Romania and the RoAF 86th Air Base (Baza 86 Aeriană) at Borcea in south-east Romania are on QRA duty.
-Romania operates F-16 Fighting Falcons, which carry AIM-9X and AIM-120C missiles.
-The Romanian CRC is at Balotești in southern Romania.
+The Romanian CRC is at Balotești in southern Romania, near Bucharest.
+The Romanian Air Force operates F-16 Fighting Falcons on QRA duty, which carry AIM-9X and AIM-120C missiles.
+As of 2026, two squadrons are operational: